IgniteUI/help-topics/topics/02_Controls/Editors/05_igTextEditor/05_Migrating-to-the-new-igTextEditor.md

-dropDownListOpened|<a name='dropDownListOpened'></a>Event which is raised when the drop down is already opened. dropDownListClosing|<a name='dropDownListClosing'></a>Event which is raised when the drop down is closing. dropDownListClosed|<a name='dropDownListClosed'></a>Event which is raised when the drop down is already closed.
+dropDownListOpened|<a name='dropDownListOpened'></a>Event which is raised when the drop down is already opened. dropDownListClosing|<a name='dropDownListClosing'></a>Event which is raised when the drop down is closing. dropDownListClosed|<a name='dropDownListClosed'></a>Event which is raised when the drop down is already closed. dropDownItemSelecting|<a name='dropDownItemSelecting'></a>Event which is raised when the drop down list item is selecting. dropDownItemSelected|<a name='dropDownItemSelected'></a>Event which is raised when the drop down list item is selected.

 [See all events](%%jQueryApiUrl%%/ui.igtexteditor#events)